curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 <br/><br/>

 I wanted to improve transferrable skills.
 I expected product managers and designers to hand me specs, so I could focus on architecting and building.
-That mostly worked out, but when our team met the cofounders for strategic discussions, I couldn't contribute.
+That mostly worked out, but when our team met the cofounders for strategic discussions, I couldn't contribute much.
 I could estimate the effort involved in building a mockup, but I couldn't propose an alternative with 2x value at 0.5x cost.
+Others could smell my lack of enthusiasm for the business - especially the cofounders, who lived and breathed it.

 <br/><br/>

-Others could smell my lack of enthusiasm for the business - especially the cofounders, who lived and breathed it.
-Cofounders, managers, and teammates all want you to be invested in the company and team.
-When you prove your investment in the business, others will reciprocate with more investment in you.
+Your colleagues want you to be invested in the company and team.
+People who care want to work with other people who care.
+When you prove your investment in the business, others will reciprocate by investing more in you.
 I could have accelerated my growth in responsibilities and position if I displayed more enthusiasm for the product and business.

 <br/><br/>

-Five years later, here I am working in that same product domain and a different technical one.
+Five years later, here I am working in that same business domain and a different technical one.

 <br/><br/>